Milk: Sources

 All mammal species have females who can produce milk for some time after giving birth.
 Cow milk dominates the amount of milk produced.
-In 2011, FAO estimates 85% of all milk worldwide was produced from cows.
+In 2011, the U.N.
+Food and Agriculture Organization (FAO) estimates 85% of all milk worldwide was produced from cows.
 Human milk is not produced or distributed industrially or commercially; however, human milk banks collect donated human breastmilk and redistribute it to infants who may benefit from human milk for various reasons (premature neonates, babies with allergies, metabolic diseases, etc.) but who cannot breastfeed.
 Actual inability to produce enough milk is rare, with studies showing that mothers from malnourished regions still produce amounts of milk of similar quality to that of mothers in developed countries.
 There are many reasons a mother may not produce enough breast milk.
 The amount of milk produced depends on how often the mother is nursing and/or pumping: the more the mother nurses her baby or pumps, the more milk is produced.

 In the Western world, cow's milk is produced on an industrial scale and is, by far, the most commonly consumed form of milk.
 Commercial dairy farming using automated milking equipment produces the vast majority of milk in developed countries.
 Dairy cattle, such as the Holstein, have been bred selectively for increased milk production.
 About 90% of the dairy cows in the United States and 85% in Great Britain are Holsteins.
-Other dairy cows in the United States include Ayrshire, Brown Swiss, Guernsey, Jersey and Milking Shorthorn (Dairy Shorthorn).